 The consequences extend beyond delayed shipments – they can also result in increased costs, missed sales opportunities, and ultimately, a dent in your customer trust.
 However, fret not, as there are practical strategies you can implement to combat this issue.

-In this article, you’ll discover seven impactful ways how the use of technology, especially inventory management software, tailored to empower you in preventing backorders within your company’s inventory, ensuring smoother operations and happier customers.
+In this article, you’ll discover seven impactful ways which the use of technology, especially inventory management software, is tailored to empower you in preventing backorders within your company’s inventory, ensuring smoother operations and happier customers.

 Key Takeaways